Police bust ‘birth houses’ aimed at scamming U.S. citizenship for Turkish migrants’ babies

 That creates an incentive for foreign women to try to be in the U.S. when they deliver — in a practice known as “birth tourism.”

-There is nothing inherently illegal about coming to deliver a baby, though the attempt often involves fraud.
+There is nothing inherently illegal about a foreign woman on a visit to the U.S. delivering a baby, though orchestrating it often involves fraud.

 The Trump administration has made a major effort to try to crack down on birth tourism, with charges filed against a large operation in California aimed at Chinese women, and with regulatory changes intended to give consular officers more leeway to deny visas to women they suspect are coming for the purpose of delivering birth.